My One-Hour Sustainability Presentation for Mainstream Audiences

 The problem is that sustainability means different things to different people.
 And with all this attention, we’re still “sleepwalking off of a cliff” (says James Cameron) with regards the most crucial sustainability issue of all—the sustainability of our civilization and ultimately our very species.

-Despite the unprecedented obsession with all things green, many noted scientists and thinkers don’t think we’ve even scratched the surface when it comes to resolving the impending crises that they predict.
+Despite the unprecedented obsession with all things green, many noted scientists and thinkers don’t believe we’ve even scratched the surface when it comes to resolving the impending crises they predict.

 - Noted scientists and global thinkers predict the collapse of our civilization before the end of this century.
 (Emmott, Brown, and Oppenlander)